Best Backpacking Gear List for Women Travelers

 Electronics and Accessories

 Especially when traveling solo, a selfie stick can be so useful!
-I use it with my action camera and smartphone.
+I use one with my GoPro all the time and you can easily get one for your smartphone too.

 There will come a point when you need more space on your memory card.
-Unfortunately, you could also lose all your photos and information if your devices are lost, damaged, or stolen.
-Pack an external hard drive, USB flash drive, and spare SD cards.
-A USB card reader is cool for photography buffs.
+Unfortunately, you could also lose all your photos and information if your devices are lost, damaged, or stolen too.

-I love my Kindle Fire!
-It’s perfect having all of my Lonely Planet guidebooks in one place and my other favourite storybooks.
-I also watch movies on it when I’m travelling on the bus and play games when I need some relaxation time.
+Yes, I am one of those people who just loves to hold an actual book in my hands, but when it comes to travelling, a Kindle is just so goddamn good.
+I can watch movies on it when I’m travelling on the bus and play games when I need some relaxation time.
 Don’t forget to get a case for it!

 Chargers and Batteries

 Hauling your electronics around is pointless if you can’t use them!
 A power bank is a great investment.
-I go all out with my RavPower charger which is pretty much a brick, but you may prefer something smaller.
+I go all out with a power bank which is pretty much a brick and can charge everything for days whilst I’m out in the mountains, but you may prefer something smaller.

-A multi-country adapter is recommended for long-term backpackers.
+A multi-country travel adapter is highly recommended for long-term backpackers.
+I use mine all of the time.

-A wind up torch can be a lifesaver when camping, walking home in the dark along a potholed road, exploring caves, and making late-night toilet trips.
+A headlamp can be a lifesaver when camping, walking home in the dark along a potholed road, exploring caves, and making late-night toilet trips.
 Early morning departure from a dorm room?
 Be kind to your fellow hostel mates and use your torch instead of the main light.

 Pocket 24/7 Wi-Fi